top of page

 Using food to cope will never equate to using an addictive substance to cope.

-I have often heard people in recovery voice concern that they've moved from using an addictive substance to cope, to using food to cope.
+I have often heard people in recovery voice the concern that they've moved from using an addictive substance to cope, to using food to cope.
 And they are worried that the two are the same.
-They are not.

 It is normal for humans to seek comfort in food.
 If this is your only coping mechanism, you might consider exploring others as well - not instead of, but in addition to.
 But it is 100% okay to keep it in your toolbox.
 It is not something to be pathologized.